web-goddess/MUGicalPHP/README.md

 * 18062 - big data
 * 15167 - cloud computing

 The default city is Sydney, Australia.
-You can choose Melbourne or Brisbane by appending "?location=melbourne" or "?location=brisbane" to the URL.
+You can choose Melbourne, Brisbane, Perth, or Hobart by appending "?location=melbourne" etc. to the URL.

 Still to do: